Robotron: 2084: Retrospective

 The game received praise from industry professionals as well.
-Midway Games's Tony Dormanesh and Electronic Arts' Stephen Riesenberger called Robotron: 2084 their favorite arcade game.
+Midway Games' Tony Dormanesh and Electronic Arts' Stephen Riesenberger called Robotron: 2084 their favorite arcade game.
 David Thiel, a former Gottlieb audio engineer, referred to the game as the "pinnacle of interactive game design".
-Jeff Peters from GearWorks Games praised the playing field as "crisp and clear", and described the strategy and dexterity required to play as a challenge to the senses.
-He summarized the game as "one of the best examples of game play design and execution".
-Edge magazine ranked the game 81st on their 100 Best Video Games in 2007.
+Archer Maclean was a great admirer of Jarvis's early video games, like Robotron, because of their graphical effects and gameplay.
+Christian Donlan of Eurogamer noted that Maclean never moved into a studio without installing the arcade cabinet.
+Similarly, Donlan observed a Robotron cabinet in the headquarters of PopCap Games.
+In addition to praising the playing field design, Jeff Peters from GearWorks Games described the gameplay's required strategy and dexterity as a challenge to the senses.
+He summarized the game as "one of the best examples of game play design and execution."